GeographicaGS/GeodesicLinesToGIS/README.md

 #Geodesic Lines to GIS
-Compute geodesic lines from start point to end point and store in a GIS file (Shapefile and GeoJSON).
+Computes geodesic lines from start point to end point and stores them in a GIS file (Shapefile and GeoJSON).
 A geodesic is the shortest path between two points on a curved surface, like an ellipsoid of revolution ([Read more on Wikipedia](http://en.wikipedia.org/wiki/Geodesics_on_an_ellipsoid)).